port-labs/port-docs/docs/guides-and-tutorials/iam-permissions-guide.md

 - Who requested the IAM permissions.
 - The sign-in URL for the provisioned role.

-The actoin will also create a new `Provisioned Permissions` entity which you can see in the [Provisioned Permissions](https://app.getport.io/provisioned_permissions) catalog page.
+The action will also create a new `Provisioned Permissions` entity which you can see in the [Provisioned Permissions](https://app.getport.io/provisioned_permissions) catalog page.

 Copy the sign-in URL and paste it to your browser's URL bar.
 Click the `Switch Role` button.